thirisasteris/thirisasteris/README.md

-I'm just using git to put my projects/tools i will use for Digital Forensics.
-GCIA im coming for you.
+I'm just using git to put my projects/tools i will use for learning.
+This will basically serve as my notes for everything.

 <!---
 thirisasteris/thirisasteris is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.